-This report is the second draft of BFA's Peer Reviewers (PRs) report updating the status of the peer reviewer's ongoing technical review for the Wekiva River system: Wekiva River and Little Wekiva River and its associated priority springs (Wekiwa, Rock, Sanlando, Palm, Starbuck, and Miami springs).
+This report is the third and final draft of BFA's Peer Reviewers (PRs) report updating the status of the peer reviewer's ongoing technical review for the Wekiva River system: Wekiva River and Little Wekiva River and its associated priority springs (Wekiwa, Rock, Sanlando, Palm, Starbuck, and Miami springs).
 The first public meeting occurred on January 23rd, 2024.
 The public meeting provided an opportunity for District staff and the public to make comments.
 BFA's peer reviewers presented their initial findings and recommendations during the second public meeting, an online meeting that occurred on March 14th, 2024.
+Peer reviewers repeated this review sequence for this final draft.
+The Second draft was presented at the recent online public meeting, on May 22, 2024.
+District staff allowed for public comment period on the second draft through June 15th.
+No additional comments were submitted by either members of the public, or the participating stakeholders.